backend-development/backend-development-textbook/source/rails_authentication.md

 After reading this guide you will

-* understand how cookies, sessions, logins are connected
+* understand how cookies, sessions, and logins are connected
 * be able to build a rails app with simple login and logout
 * be able to offer password reminders to your users
 * be able to use other authentication providers